OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ## Data limits

-There are hard limits set by the feature to prevent large amounts of data from being transferred at once and large numbers of individual transactions.
+There are limits on how much Excel data can be transferred at once and how many individual Power Automate transactions can be conducted.

 ### Excel